dimagi/commcare-hq/corehq/apps/userreports/README.rst

 Fire up a browser and you should see the new report in your domain.
 You should also be able to navigate to the edit UI, or look at and edit the example JSON files.
-There is a second example based off the “gsid” domain as well using forms.
+There is a second example based off the "gsid" domain as well using forms.

 The tests are also a good source of documentation for the various filter